-(Note: To see a larger image, click on the image.
-Once the image appears, click on it again to see details enlarged.)
+(Note: To see a larger image, click on the image.)

 I have been privileged to have had several commissions at “Lynden Sculpture Garden” on Brown Deer Rd., just north of Milwaukee, Wisconsin.

 This gorgeous site was the home of Harry and Peg Bradley, who purchased the grounds in 1927.
 Originally farmland, this estate was transformed into an English country garden.
 In 1962, Peg Bradley, an experienced art collector, began collecting contemporary sculpture.
 Now open to the public, (as of March, 2010) Lynden is considered a world class sculpture garden.
 (See the blogroll at the right for a link to Lynden.)